 But we didn’t have a chance to find out, because we withdrew the petition for divorce one month later.
 There were so many reasons.
 And even after our betrayals and missteps, there was no denying that I loved my husband and he loved me.
 Love for our kids held us, too; we took a hard look at what they would go through if we split and concluded that if we could somehow make it work, an intact — if imperfect — marriage might give them a better life.

 I won’t sugarcoat it, though.
 The entire year after that was a hellish emotional rollercoaster.
 The anger, resentment, and shock came and went and came again without warning.
 We’d be wonderfully in love one day and full of rage and grievances the next.
 I think we even freaked out our poor couples’ counselor, who may or may not have ever seen a relationship as bipolar as ours.
 I wanted it to work, but for a long time it wasn’t clear to me that our decision to stay together had been the right one.

-Now, two and a half years later, our everyday lives are stable again and I’m glad we stuck it out.
+Now, a few years later, our everyday lives are stable again and I’m glad we stuck it out.
 Our relationship is different, though; there’s a certain innocence lost that we cannot reclaim.
 That throw-all-caution-to-the-wind love that started us as a couple is gone.
 But gone, too, are the lackluster patterns we had fallen into as parents of young children; in their place we have a more realistic, more honest relationship that I believe will serve us for many more years.
 It’s been a hell of a ride and here’s what I learned along the way.

 Unhappiness is not necessarily a crisis.